simplyjarod/server/README.md

 ## nginx: add virtual host
-Run `./nginx-add-virtual-host.sh` as **root** from the folder you have placed the file.
+Run `./nginx-add-virtual-host.sh` as **root** from the folder this file is placed.
-It is mandatory to have nginx installed previously (you can run `./lemp-install.sh`).
+It is mandatory to have nginx installed previously.

 ## mysql: create and remove database and user
-Run `./mysql-create-db-and-user.sh` from the folder you have placed the file.
-You will be asked for mysql's root password.
+Run `./mysql-create-db-and-user.sh` from the folder this file is placed.
+You will be asked for **mysql's root password**.
-Run `./mysql-remove-db-and-user.sh` from the folder you have placed the file.
-You will be asked for mysql's root password.
+Run `./mysql-remove-db-and-user.sh` from the folder this file is placed.
+You will be asked for **mysql's root password**.
-It is mandatory to have mysql or maridb installed previously (you can run `./lemp-install.sh`).
+It is mandatory to have mysql or maridb installed previously.

 ## iptables: accept http and myslq connections
-Run `./iptables-accept-http.sh` as **root** from the folder you have placed the file.
+Run `./iptables-accept-http.sh` as **root** from the folder this file is placed.
-Run `./iptables-accept-mysql.sh` as **root** from the folder you have placed the file.
+Run `./iptables-accept-mysql.sh` as **root** from the folder this file is placed.
 It is mandatory to have iptables installed previously (you can run [iptables.sh from my system repository](https://github.com/simplyjarod/system/blob/master/iptables.sh)).